FAO Team Bios

 Sandy Fauré

 Sandy Fauré is a Program Coordinator for the FAO Regional Skill Sustainment Initiative at the Elliott School of International Affairs.
-He is a second-year master’s degree candidate in the Asian Studies program at the Elliott School, and holds a degree in political science and Chinese from St. Olaf College in Minnesota.
+He is finishing a master’s degree in Asian Studies at the Elliott School of International Affairs, and holds a degree in political science and Chinese from St. Olaf College.

+He completed an internship with the U.S. Department of State at its consulate in Shanghai, China and hopes to work on issues central to U.S.-China relations in the future.
 Sandy’s interest in Asia comes from family ties to Taiwan and China and his upbringing in the San Gabriel valley of Southern California.
 He began his study of Mandarin in high school and has participated in language programs in mainland China.
 As a second-year undergraduate, he performed fieldwork in Taiwan on agricultural policy.
-He completed an internship with the U.S. Department of State at its consulate in Shanghai, China and hopes to work on issues central to U.S.-China relations in the future, particularly in the areas of natural resource management and climate.